zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 ???
 Here's a tip.
 Track your ideas somewhere.

-- It's easier to look at a list of topics than to try to make them up from scratch the next time you see a call for presenters.
+- It's easier to look at a list of ideas and refined topics than to try to make them up from scratch the next time you see a call for presenters.
 - I use markdown and GitHub
 - You can use anything as long as you can access it, add to it, and edit it.
+- Not all CFP processes will send you a copy of what you write, so it's good to store somewhere.
 ---
 class:img-right-full
 # Idea format: